Course Number | Time | Location |

 Instructor

-The instructor for this course is Assistant Professor of Psychology Justin Dainer-Best (he/him).
+The instructor for this course is Associate Professor of Psychology Justin Dainer-Best (he/him).

 Objectives